 Ship information notification mechanism: this service will be used by MNSWs to provide ship identification information and particulars

-Request/response mechanism for ship information: this service will be used by MNSWs to request the content of a single ship record based on ship identification criteria (e.g. IMO number, call sign, MMSI number);

-Announcement (“push”): this service will be used by the ESD to inform to MNSW systems which previously subscribed to the service of creation, update or deletion of ship and exemption records;
+Announcement (“push”): this service will be used by the MNSWs to maintain their local copy of the ESD.
+Through the announcement service, the ESD will inform MNSW systems which previously subscribed to the service of creation, update or deletion of ship and exemption records.

-Exemption notification mechanism: this service will be used by MNSWs or the National SSN system to provide records of ship reporting exemptions.

-Request/response mechanism for exemption information: this service will be used by MNSWs to request the content of ship reporting exemptions.

-The two last mechanisms above (exemption notification and request/response for exemption information) are already in place and documented in the SSN technical documentation (e.g. XML Messaging Reference Guide).
-They are therefore not described in this document.
-They may be used by the MNSWs and by the National SSN systems.

 Access through the web interface

 Web interface: the web interface will be accessible to authorised users through the EMSA portal.

-Figure 1 and 2 below illustrate the interfaces (more explanations about the interfaces are presented in paragraph 5.1 and 5.2:
+Figure 1 below illustrates the interfaces for ship information (more explanations about these interfaces are presented in paragraph 5.1 and 5.2):